jinghuazhao/EWAS-fusion/README.md

 ![**Methylation reference panel and GWAS summary statistics**](files/EWAS-MR.png)

-## USAGE
+## INSTALLATION

-To begin, the software [FUSION](http://gusevlab.org/projects/fusion/) including dependencies such as `plink2R` and `reshape` is required.
+* To begin, the software [FUSION](http://gusevlab.org/projects/fusion/) including dependencies such as `plink2R` and `reshape` is required.
 The latest version also requires [jlimR](https://github.com/cotsapaslab/jlim).
-Other facilities to be required are Sun grid engine (sge) or GNU parallel for Linux clusters and weights based on epigenetic data.
+Other facilities to be required are Sun grid engine (sge) or GNU parallel for Linux clusters.

+* Install the repository on your system, you will need weights based on epigenetic data or to generate them as described in **Weight generation** below.

 FILE | Description
 -----|---------------------------